silinternational/ecs-right-size-cluster-lambda/README.md

+# Archived

+This tool is no longer being maintained.

 # ecs-right-size-cluster-lambda
 Auto-scaling for ECS clusters in AWS based on built in CloudWatch alarms/events really isn't sufficent nor does it work very well.
 As a result we created this Lambda script to periodically check given ECS clusters and scale them appropriately.